wtpayne/conceptual_slipknot/README.md

 ---

 ## **Core Idea:**
-**Co-Author** is designed to be a creative co-pilot for authors, enhancing the literary crafting process by generating poetry based on images and themes.
+**Co-Author** is designed to be a creative criticed multi-modal co-pilot for authors, enhancing the literary crafting process by generating poetry based on images and themes.
 Think of it as a control-net for transforming visual art into textual creativity!

 ---